axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 The archive node, on the other hand, retains all historical data right back to genesis.
 It stores all of the information that a full node does and builds an archive of historical blockchain states.

-### Node operator
-A node operator is an individual who's in charge of setting up and running nodes for a validator.

 #### Validator node
 A validator node is responsible for verifying and approving transactions submitted by users and blockchain clients.
 Upon the close of a transaction block, validator nodes are randomly chosen to validate block data, thus generating the subsequent block, and earning RON tokens as a reward.

+#### Bridge operator node
-Each validator on Ronin has the responsibility to run a bridge operator alongside the validator node.
-The bridge operator is used to acknowledge deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
-A validator who doesn't not run the bridge operator can't claim the block reward.
+Each validator on Ronin has the responsibility to run a bridge operator node alongside the validator node.
+This node is used to acknowledge deposit and withdrawal events to facilitate asset transfers between Ronin and other EVM-based chains.
+A validator who doesn't not run the bridge operator node can't claim the block reward.

-#### Non-validator node
+#### Non-validator node (RPC)
-While the validator nodes run the Ronin consensus protocol and earn rewards on block validation, a non-validator node—also known as an RPC (remote procedure call) node—only serves as a gateway for dApps to obtain relevant data on the Ronin blockchain.
+While validator nodes run the Ronin consensus protocol and earn rewards on block validation, a non-validator node—also known as an RPC (remote procedure call) node—only serves as a gateway for decentralized applications to obtain relevant data on the Ronin blockchain.

 Specifically, an RPC node provides a mechanism for applications to query the blockchain for information, send transactions, and execute smart contracts.

 #### Archive node
 An archive node retains all historical data right back to genesis and is suited for making fast queries about historical states.
 This data represents units of terabytes, which makes archive nodes less attractive for average users but can be handy for services like block explorers, wallet vendors, and chain analytics.

+### Node operator
+A node operator is an individual who's in charge of setting up and running nodes for a validator.

 ## R
 ### Ronin